 "Those who approach the sacrament of Penance [Reconciliation] obtain pardon from God's mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion."
 Catechism of the Catholic Church 1422

-Children in grade 2: Children are prepared to celebrate their first confession during religious education classes.
+Children in grade 2: Children are prepared to celebrate their First Reconciliation during Faith Formation classes.

-Children grade 3 and older: Children who desire to to make their first confession should be enrolled in religious education and will be prepared separately.
+Children in grade 3 and older: Children who desire to to make their First Reconciliation should be enrolled in faith formation and will be prepared separately.

 "Holy Orders is the sacrament through which the mission entrustred by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate."
 Catechism of the Catholic Church 1536

 If you feel called to priestly ministry or to the religious life, information is available at all our parishes regarding our Priestly Formation Program through the Archdiocese of Milwaukee, as well as a variety of opportunities for serving in religious orders as priests, deacons, brothers or sisters.
-Please contact Pastoral Associate, Deb Hamm, or Outreach Coordinator, Amanda Gronemeyer, at 920-994-4380.
+Please contact Deb Hamm, Parish Director at 920-994-4380.